Opel Olympia Rekord: 1956

 The 1956 model, introduced towards the end of 1955, featured simplified bumpers without the over-riders.
 The grille was now filled with tightly packed thin vertical bars.

 Further price reductions followed the trend of other German auto-makers during the mid-1950s.
 The advertised German market price for the 1956 model ranged from 5,410 to DM 6,560.
 The 1,488 cc engine was also upgraded with an increased compression ratio to 6.9:1, and the advertised maximum power was increased to 45 PS.
 In other respects, the engine was little changed.

 In July 1956, the two-door cabriolet version was discontinued because of low demand.

 1957

 The 1957 model appeared in July 1956.
 The grille was again modified, the roof was slightly flattened, and the exterior acquired even more chrome embellishment.
 A new all-synchromesh gearbox was introduced.

 German market advertised prices now stood between DM 5,510 and 6,560.
-By way of comparison, 1957 was the year that Volkswagen reduced the price of their entry-level Volkswagen Type 1 to less than DM 4,000.
+By way of comparison, in 1957 Volkswagen reduced the price of their entry-level Volkswagen Type 1 to less than DM 4,000.

 The Opel Olympia Rekord was superseded in August 1957 by the new, larger, and more highly styled Rekord P1, which was available in a four-door body style for the first time.
 The 1937 Opel Olympia engine would continue to power entry-level Opel Rekord models through 1965.